Exactly Robust Kernel Principal Component Analysis: Conclusion

 \section{Conclusion}

-The proposed RKPCA solved the problem of high/full-rank matrix plus sparse noises, which is a challenge to existing methods such as RPCA.
-We proved the superiority of RKPCA over RPCA theoretically.
-RKPCA is so far the only unsupervised nonlinear method robust to sparse noises.
-We proposed two nonconvex algorithms, ADMM+BTLS and PLM+AdSS (with convergence proved), to solve the challenging optimization of RKPCA.
-PLM+AdSS is more efficient than ADMM+BTLS.
-Thorough comparative studies showed RKPCA significantly outperformed PCA, KPCA, RPCA, SSC and NLRR in noise removal or/and subspace clustering.
+Recovering corrupted high/full-rank matrix is a challenge issue to existing matrix recovering methods including RPCA.
+We derived and proposed the RKPCA method to solve the problem.
+In this paper, we included an important theoretical proof showing the superiority of RKPCA over RPCA theoretically.
+This paper shows that RKPCA to date is the only unsupervised nonlinear method that exhibits strong robustness to sparse noises.
+We also proposed two nonconvex algorithms, ADMM+BTLS and PLM+AdSS, to solve the challenging optimization of RKPCA.
+The convergence proof are also included.
+It is interesting to note that PLM+AdSS is more computationally efficient than ADMM+BTLS.
+Thorough comparative studies showed that RKPCA significantly outperformed PCA, KPCA, RPCA, SSC, NLRR, and RKLRS in noise removal, subspace clustering, or/and motion segmentation.